rleslie1015/kansha-fe/README.md

 #### _React_

 - React allows us to determine and built the best architecture for our team
 - Already known by the entire team, thus making it the easiest to work with

 #### _Redux_

 - Greatly simplifies global state management
 - Versatile in its utility

-#### _Material-UI_

--    Makes styling much easier, once you get past the poor documentation
--    Lets us use CSS styling in react
--    Makes it easy to make pages responsive

 #### Front end deployed to `Netlify`